Seet is a video game and anime enthusiast who also has an interest in soccer.

 Here we have it.
 Pele is the legendary soccer player that every professional soccer player knows about.

 He is the only player to win 3 World Cups.
 He won them with style too.
-He was brutally fouled in the 1966 World Cup, and Brazil were eliminated in the first round of the competition.
-But victory was bitter sweet.
+He was brutally fouled in the 1966 World Cup, and Brazil was eliminated in the first round of the competition.
+But victory was bittersweet.
 He came back in 1970 and won the World Cup, and was named player of the tournament.

 Here we have it, the top 10 best soccer players of all time.
 Perhaps someday I will be able to see Lionel Messi win the World Cup and witness the next legendary soccer player.
-Till then, see you all folks!
+Till then, see you, folks!